 GENERAL JOB SUMMARY

 Responsible for assisting the Lead Teacher in providing a stimulating, nurturing, and child-centered educational environment.
-Positions are currently available in the following classrooms: Infants, Threes
+Positions are currently available in the following classrooms: Toddlers, Threes

 MAJOR JOB RESPONSIBILITIES

 - Assist the Lead Teacher or Pod Leader in creating and maintaining a child-centered educational environment in accordance with the philosophy and policies of the program.

 - Be familiar with and carry out on a daily basis the Core Values of Methodist Home for Children and the policies and procedures of the agency and the JordanCenter.